semantic-release/github/README.md

 - to only comment on main branch: `"<% return branch.name === 'main' %>"`
 - you can use labels to filter issues, i.e. to not comment if the issue is labeled with `wip`: `"<% return !issue.labels?.includes('wip') %>"`

-> check the [GitHub API Issue Object](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#get-an-issue) for properties which can be used for the filter
+> check the [GitHub API Pull Request Object](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#get-a-pull-request) for properties which can be used for the filter

 #### releasedLabels